nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

     - /path/to/signcert_new_member
 [...]
 ```
-Then run the command:
+- Import the certificate:
 ```
 xrdsst cert import
 ```
-After the SIGN cert is imported, we can register the new member by running the command:
+- Register the new member by running the command:
 ```
 xrdsst client register
 ```

-Note(1): For registering the new member, the member must be fully configured in another security server with the management services enabled.